COMP2160-Game-Development/Prac-04/README.md

 Path = FindObjectOfType<Path>();
 ```

-### Pick an approach!
-Each of these approaches has pros and cons.
+## Step 2 - Discuss and Pick an Approach (10 min)
+Chat with the person next to you about why you think your option is the best one.
+Are they doing the same thing?
+Why/why not?
 Consider which one is best, thinking about scaleability, how error prone it is, and how it might help or hinder a level designer on your team.
-Your tutor will be asking you why you chose this method when marking.
+Your demonstrator will be asking you why you chose this method when marking.
 Before moving on, make sure you've documented your approach in your ERD.

 ### Checkpoint!
 Save, commit and push your work now.

-## Step 2 – Create a tower prefab
+## Step 3 – Create a tower prefab (30 min)
-We want to now create a tower object that "attacks" the creeps as they move along the path, like so:
+We want to create a tower object that "attacks" the creeps as they move along the path, like so:

 ![A diagram of a the tower's area of effect.](images/Week4_AreaOfEffect.png)

 Firstly, create your tower object, using a Cylinder for the mesh.
 You may wish to make the Tower's mesh itself a child of an Empty Game Object, so you can achieve a similar positioning to last week where the base of each object was the origin point.

-* Add an appropriate Trigger Collider to the Tower that will act as its area of effect.
+Add an appropriate Trigger Collider to the Tower that will act as its area of effect.
 It should look something like this:

 ![An image of a tower object, with a sphere collider used to create the area of effect trigger.](images/Week4_Tower.png)

 While inside the tower’s area of effect, the creep should lose health at a rate per second given by the tower’s strength.
 We want to make this a tuneable parameter of the tower so we can have towers of different strengths.
 Create a script for your Tower and add this paramater in.

 We want to use one of the OnTrigger event handlers for this, similar to what we did in Week 3.
 Have a look at the documentation for [OnTriggerEnter](https://docs.unity3d.com/ScriptReference/MonoBehaviour.OnTriggerEnter.html), [OnTriggerStay](https://docs.unity3d.com/ScriptReference/MonoBehaviour.OnTriggerStay.html) and [OnTriggerExit](https://docs.unity3d.com/ScriptReference/MonoBehaviour.OnTriggerExit.html).
 Determine which one to use.

+**Note: Last week, we used the 2D physics engine.
+This week we are using 3D.
+Note the subtle differences in event handler names, and that the two systems do not interact!**

 Next, we need to consider which class this event handler should go on.
 Both objects have Trigger Colliders, so both will receive this event.
 For our purposes, we're going to place the event on the Tower itself.